 So important is the role of sleep in weight loss that the Stanford Sleep Medicine Center in California has suggested that sleep needs to be included in weight loss packages that have traditionally focused on just diet and exercise.

 And its not just weight loss, its general health too that is affected by lack of sleep.
-The odds of having metabolic syndrome (including diabetes, heart disease, high blood pressure) are nearly doubled in men and women who sleep less than six hours, compared to those who sleep between seven and eight hours per night.
-(4) Little sleep also leads to significantly raised blood sugar and insulin resistance.
-(5)
+The odds of having other disorders like heart disease are increased when sleep is inadequate.
+Insufficient sleep also leads to cortisol changes.

 The complex and intimate interactions between sleep and the immune system have been the focus of study for several years.
 Likewise the impact of immune factors on fertility are currently the object of intense research.